 Is It Safe To Consume Cinnamon During Pregnancy?

 Cinnamon is a popular spice known for its delectable flavor and a pleasant aroma.
 The spice is also known for its anti-inflammatory, anti-microbial, anti-oxidant, and anti-diabetic properties (1).
-Many women may consider having cinnamon during pregnancy.
-But is the spice safe to consume in pregnancy?
+Many women enjoy having this spice, but is it safe to eat cinnamon during pregnancy?

 Read on as we tell you about the safety, side effects, and benefits of having cinnamon during pregnancy.